zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-09-28-RNA_Extraction_Test_RiboPure.md

 * [BioAnalyzer 20160928 Chip]({{ https://hputnam.github.io}}/project_juvenile_geoduck_OA/Sample_Processing/Gels/2100expert_Eukaryote_Total_RNA_Pico_DE72902486_2016-09-28_15-34-44.pdf)

 ## Conclusions
-* There is not a substantial increased in RNA quality between the Directzol kit and the RiboPure Kit.
+* There is not a substantial increase in RNA quality between the Directzol kit and the RiboPure Kit.
 * There still appears to be degradation in some samples.
 * Will proceed by extracting all homogenized samples with the Directzol protocol and check quality
 * If extracted samples are of poor quality will think about proceeding with siphon only tissue.